BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 2 (Am-Az)

 Masami Obari (Japanese only).
 His specialty is anime based on fighting games, and you can always count on absurd levels of torso development for both fanboys and fangirls in his work.
 Thanks to the miracle of alphabetical order, his introduction here is going to be downright overwhelming.
 The most individual characters in a single story in BU--14, and that's just the first two OVAs!--his most over-the-top character design, and the hands-down flat-out smuttiest piece of work he's ever had major involvement in.
 To make things a little easier, let's break this entry down into two groups.

-Good side: Unnamed victim; Angel Blade; Moena Sinuchi (top row, left to right);
+Good side: Unnamed victim; Angel Blade; Moena Shinguuji (top row, left to right);

 Unnamed victim from Angel BladeAngel Blade from Angel BladeMoena from Angel Blade

 Part of the Vanilla Series, but far from vanilla.
-In the heavily polluted future, in the city of Aqua Tokyopolis, mutants have been stalking and attacking young women, like the one pictured here (who is the first girl seen in the first episode), but a superheroine named Angel Blade has been turning up lately and rescuing them.
-Moena is the female lead, a young, kind of shy student at the all-girl Bernard Academy, who has been having dreams lately about those very events for some reason.
+In the future, the earth is left uninhabitable, so people have learned to build and live in giant cities placed above the clouds.
+In one of these cities, Aqua Tokyopolis, mutants who still reside on the planet's surface have been stalking and attacking young women, like the one pictured here (who is the first girl seen in the first episode), but a superheroine named Angel Blade has been turning up lately and rescuing them.
+Moena Shinguuji is the female lead, a young, kind of shy student at the all-girl Bernard Academy, who has been having dreams lately about those very events for some reason.
 Her chest is modest in the Obari scale of things, but when it it does bounce, it almost gets away from her.
 The same cannot be said of the Blade herself, who has obviously inherited the daring fashion sense of Go Nagai's Kekko Kamen character.
 You just have to see the OP sequence (starting with the second OVA) in which not only do her breasts do some crazy hopping, but so do her hindquarters in the next shot.
 And it has a way-gone transformation (and several subliminal frames) in it as well.
 Oh, yeah.
 You're probably intelligent enough to figure out the connection between these last two, so I'll leave it at that.
-Seiru Tenmyouin is a beautiful and very popular student at Bernard Academy.
+Seiryu Tenmyouin is a beautiful and very popular student at Bernard Academy.
 She's the president of the student council, has the highest marks in her grade level, is the captain of several sports clubs, and is admired by the other female students--and deservedly so, as she's also very nice.
 The girls suspect that she's actually Angel Blade--and they're not the only ones.
 Moena works part-time at the Academy's coffee shop, which is run by Kyoka.
 We meet her when Moena's hyperactive friend Hasumi is bemoaning her lack of chest development, but Kyoka jovially handles her--then Hasumi comically handles Kyoka, who just merrily wobbles away, as always.
 It turns out that she's a distant relative of Moena, who adopted her after her mother died when she was young and her father disappeared.
-However, there is more to her than meets the eye--and this may have something to do with the appearance of Shaia, who runs into Moena on the street--and knocks her right down--and later turns up at Kyoka's shop with a choker similar to the one Moena wears, discussing matters which will be made clearer later with her.
+However, there is more to her than meets the eye--and this may have something to do with the appearance of Shaia, who runs into Moena on the street--and knocks her right down--and later turns up at Kyoka's shop with a heart-ornamented choker similar to the one Moena wears (see above picture), discussing matters which will be made clearer later with her.
+If the name sounds familiar, yes, it was lifted from Voltage Fighter Gowcaizer, but it's not the same character.
 Ayame and Emily are police officers sent to investigate the events that are happening, and they come to the conclusion that Angel Blade would know about these enemies.
 Ayame goes so far as to dress up like how she thinks Blade would and turn up at the scenes of suspicious activity, in the hopes of encountering her to try to find out everything she knows.
 One of the things she does find out is just how the bad girls would like to deal with Blade if they ever get their hands--among other appendages--on her.
-And on that note:
+In the third OVA, during a fight against two of Dark Mother's mutants (more on them later), Angel Blade is suddenly aided by a similarly-(un)dressed character (hence the ECU crop of her picture here).
+After she makes quick work of the baddies, she introduces herself to Blade as Angel Ender, her "prototype."
+So it turns out that she's not alone, which is a good thing, because there are a lot of people(?) to deal with below the clouds on the...

 Phantom Lady; Karin; unnamed secretary (bottom row)